<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 Here are some things you can do to keep your car running safely and efficiently.

-1. Inspect your tires.
 Everyday driving can be tough on your tires.
 Potholes and debris can ruin your tires in a blink of an eye.
 Looking at them regularly can help prevent catastrophic tire failure.
 Things to look for include cracks, bulges, and objects that may have punctured the tires, such as nails, screws, glass, or stones.
 If one of these objects punctures the sidewall of your tire, your tire will need to be replaced.
 Lastly, don’t forget to check your tire pressure.
-Recommended tire pressures can be found on the frame of the driver’s side door.
+Recommended tire pressures can be found on the driver’s side door frame.

 • Underinflated tires cause: